pyxtal package

 Parameters:

-• max_cell – maximum cell reconstruction (float)
+• max_cell (float) – maximum cell enlargement

 Returns:

-a pyxtal structure with lower symmetries
+A new pyxtal structure with lower symmetry

 substitute(dicts)[source]